bpbond/cpcrw_incubation/CONTRIBUTING.md

 * **Open an issue** (after making sure one does not already exist) describing your question or proposed change.
 * Clearly describe the issue, including steps to reproduce when it is a bug.
 * Interact with the project maintainers to refine/change/prioritize your issue.
 We may then invite a pull request (below), or may not.
-* Trivial changes to comments or documentation do not require creating a new issue.
+* Trivial changes to comments or documentation do not require creating a new issue--just submit a PR.

 ## Making Changes